axper/lmap/tex/main.md

 - /etc/ssh/sshd_config

 1. Most dangerous misconfiguration is enabling SSH v1 protocol.
-This misconfiguration was exploited in the wild by the WOOT project [7].
+It's vulnerability was exploited in the wild by the WOOT project [7].
 2. Checks whether SSH password login is enabled.
 If it is, a weak warning is issued [11]: